medienhaus/medienhaus-frontend/src/assets/data/faq.md

 - **present** to each other
 - **study** together

-**medienhaus/** uses rooms as an extension for chats and talks, quick face to face meetings, presentations with groups of people, collaborative realtime writing and documentation and a solution for streaming online.
+**medienhaus/** uses rooms as an extension for chats and talks, quick face to face meetings, presentations with groups of people, collaborative real time writing and documentation and a solution for streaming online.

 ## I was told to join a room on **medienhaus/** … how do I do that?